tersesystems/echopraxia/README.md

 * Fluent Logging (API based around log entry builder)
 * Filters (pipeline for adding fields and conditions to loggers)

 Although Echopraxia is tied on the backend to an implementation, it is designed to hide implementation details from you, just as SLF4J hides the details of the logging implementation.
 For example, `logstash-logback-encoder` provides `Markers` or `StructuredArguments`, but you will not see them in the API.
-Instead, Echopraxia works with independent `Field` and `Value` objects that are converted by a `CoreLogger` provided by an implementation.
+Instead, Echopraxia works with independent `Field` and `Value` objects that are converted by a `CoreLogger` provided by an implementation `LogstashCoreLogger` which converts fields into `StructuredArguments` on the backend.

 Please see the [blog posts](https://tersesystems.com/category/logging/) for more background on logging stuff.